You want smart political talk without the meltdowns?

 Remember, I promised to all of you that I'm going to be an honest broker, that we're holding them accountable.

-And we can't hold them accountable on this health care disaster, really, at this point, unless we go back and understand Where the mistakes were made.
+And we can't hold them accountable on this health care disaster, really, at this point, unless we go back and understand where the mistakes were made.

 So I'm trying to explain that to you.

-So when you when you're going to roll out a bill, but you haven't spoken with the Freedom Caucus.
+So when you're going to roll out a bill, but you haven't spoken with the Freedom Caucus, and by the way, there were Republicans that went against Reagan in the early 80s.

-Remember Reagan gave us tax cuts and then he wanted an adjustment to raise taxes.
+Remember, Reagan gave us tax cuts, and then he wanted an adjustment to raise taxes.

 There were many Republicans on principle that said no.